pensativa/calc/README.md

 Storage price: $0.01.
 Transfer price: $0.01.

-## Examples for checking the correctness of the calculation (using in tests):
+## Examples for checking the correctness of the calculation:
 a) Storage 50 GB, Transfer 50 GB: backblaze.com = $7.
 bunny.net HDD = 1$, SSD = 1.5$.